Caprice-Linux/caprice-linux.github.io/faq.markdown

 And to be honest, Debian Live discs are really good (some of them have even more packages pre-installed comparing to Caprice Linux TBH) but they're very _Debian-is_.
 I mean, Debian developers have to follow Debian guidelines, and Caprice Linux developers have to follow their own guidelines as well.
 Some things are a bit easier in process of Caprice Linux development such as shipping with `non-free` branch enabled by default.

+In middle of June 2020, we also decided to implement _NetBSD_'s `pkgsrc` as a secondary and _pro-friendly_ package/port management system in Caprice Linux.

 * __What's the difference between _Caprice Linux_ and _Debian GNU/Linux Live/Install Images_ which are shipped with _XFCE_?__

 This is the point.
 When we ask _What's the difference between Caprice and Debian?_, it means we actually didn't study Debian so well, and know nothing about Caprice Linux.
 But this one, is the actual point.
 I haven't tested _live_ discs shipped with XFCE.
 But I tested installation images.
 First of all, install images are not really easy to use for beginners and they don't provide much packages (mostly because of non-free dependencies or dependencies which are not classified as _XFCE_ tools or programs) but in Caprice, we provided a lot of tools from GNOME to make working with the system much easier.